Furnished Holiday Lets – the tax advantages

 These notes cover the basics and there are other rules that may help you to average occupancy stats so that you meet the required criteria.

-There are significant tax benefits to reorganising appropriate lets as Fixed Holiday Lets and we would encourage landlords who would like to consider this option, to talk to us here at THP Chartered Accountants to find out more about how we can help you with your Buy-To-Let, with offices in Chelmsford, Cheam, Wanstead, Saffron Walden and London City.
+There are significant tax benefits to reorganising appropriate lets as Fixed Holiday Lets and we would encourage landlords who would like to consider this option, to talk to us here at THP Chartered Accountants to find out more about how we can help you with your Buy-To-Let, with offices in Chelmsford, Cheam, Wanstead and Saffron Walden.

 About Jon Pryse-Jones